jpower432/shiny-journey/README.md

 ## Run Demo

-This will be the agent, build and deploy the dashboard, and push metrics.
+This will build the agent, build and deploy the dashboard, and push metrics.
 ```bash
 make deploy
 make demo